 15. Vasectomy:- It is a permanent contraceptive method in men.
 Its function is to block the sperm from reaching the semen which comes out from the penis during intercourse.
 It is a small surgery in which the two tubes called the vas deference tubes are connected to the testicles and are cut open and then tied up or stitched to prevent sperm from entering the semen or outside the body.
 They are absorbed inside the body.

 16. Natural Withdrawal:- This is one of the traditional methods used by men since the olden days when there were no contraceptive methods known.
 In this method, the male partner removes the penis from the vagina when the semen is ready to come out of the penis so that it doesn’t enter the vagina and cause pregnancy.
 This can be 98% effective if the penis is removed at the correct time.

-17. Fertile days in a women’s monthly period:- In the 21 days menstrual cycle there are 14 days in which the egg is released by the ovary and it is traveling down to the uterus through fallopian tubes.
+17. Fertile days in a woman’s monthly period:- In the 21 days menstrual cycle there are 14 days in which the egg is released by the ovary and it is traveling down to the uterus through the fallopian tubes.
 There are more chances of the sperm fertilizing the egg at this stage as the egg is already released by the ovary.
-Many couples plan their intercourse between the days 11 to 14 as this is the period when ovulation occurs.
+Many couples plan their intercourse between days 11 to 14 as this is the period when ovulation occurs.

 18. Breastfeeding period:- When a woman is exclusively breastfeeding her baby for the first 6 months without using any other formula milk or breast pump, then there are less or no chances of conceiving again.
 Mainly after the delivery of up to 6 months, chances will be very very less.
 But still, if u have any doubt, it is recommended to use other contraceptive methods like condoms or pills after 3 to 6 months of delivery for 100% efficiency.